 - Powdered sugar - or icing sugar.

-- Cocoa powder - Dutch processed cocoa powder will ensure a deep chocolatey flavour to your fudge brownies.
+- Cocoa powder - Dutch-processed cocoa powder will ensure a deep chocolatey flavor to your fudge brownies.

 - Cherries - this recipe has been developed using fresh cherries.
 You'll want dark sweet cherries, cut in half and pits removed.
-You can use frozen cherries, but you will need to defrost these first and the texture may be impacted.
+You can use frozen cherries, but you should defrost these first for best results.

 - Chocolate chips - I like to use dark chocolate chips to give extra richness to the cherries.
 You could also use white chocolate or milk chocolate chips.
 Alternatively, if you don't have any chips available, try chopping up solid chocolate into small chunks.